-- Blean Primary School's education broadband connectivity is provided through Schools Broadband and Blean Primary School uses Netsweeper filtering system - Schools Broadband is a member of Internet Watch Foundation (IWF). - Netsweeper has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper is blocking access to illegal content including child sexual abuse material (CSAM). - Netsweeper blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content, social sites, streaming, guns/weapons and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by: - Installing the Netsweeper wagent on all school windows OS devices.
-The wagent verifies the profile of the user: student or staff and assigns the appropriate level of filtering set for that profile. - Devices such as iPads and phones or those without a wagent (Guest devices), get the default level filtering; which is the same level that is attributed to the student profile. - The Netsweeper filtering system identifies device names, IDs, IP addresses, and individual users.
-The time and date of attempted access and the search term or content being blocked.
-A weekly report is sent to the Headteacher, containing all this information. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Schools Broadband and Netsweeper and our IT service providers and staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

-• If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Cantium is a member of Internet Watch Foundation (IWF). - Smoothwall comply with Counter-Terrorism Internet Referral Unit list (CTIRU) and update this regularly. - Smoothwall is blocking access to illegal content including child sexual abuse material (CSAM). - Smoothwall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Smoothwall is set up with Filtering and now Monitoring alerts.
+We are currently in the process of moving our data over to the cloud for added security and accessibility.
+Currently, to access data from home, a VPN through Cantium/ Smoothwall is used. - We provide visiting professional external agencies access to our guest wifi, providing them with a code that expires within 24 hours. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Cantium and our staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Minimise screen or turn off monitor, report the concern immediately to a member of staff, report the URL of the site to technical staff/services and a DSL. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our Safeguarding and child protection, acceptable use, allegations against staff and Relational policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.